Cross Site Request Forgery. Keep protected with a CSRF Scanner

 Cross-site Request Forgery (CSRF), XSRF, or Sea surf vulnerabilities are a common type of web application security vulnerability found in many off the shelf, open source and custom-built web applications.
 A CSRF attack involves an attacker leveraging a web application vulnerability to trick an unsuspecting victim (usually via social engineering) into making an authenticated request that the victim did not intend to make.

 In a CSRF attack, the victim’s web browser cannot distinguish between a legitimate and a malicious request and is therefore tricked into executing unwanted actions to the web application as intended by the attacker.
 When sending an HTTP request to a website the user is already logged in to, the browser will dutifully send the session Cookie (containing the user’s session ID) to the web server.
 Unfortunately, this is precisely what the attacker is after — to “forge” requests on behalf of the end user.
 Since a vulnerable application would not use any anti CSRF tokens, the application will accept the forged request and carry out the attacker’s bidding.

 A typical CSRF would involve submitting forms present on the web application to alter data.
 An example of this would be for an attacker to reset an administrator’s password.
 Therefore, a CSRF vulnerability affecting highly privileged users, such as administrators, could result in full application compromise.

 CSRF vulnerabilities could be challenging without the right tools.
-Acunetix is a web application vulnerability scanner and as part of the myriad of vulnerability test it performs, including Cross-site Request Forgery (CSRF).
+Acunetix is a website security scanner and as part of the myriad of vulnerability test it performs, including Cross-site Request Forgery (CSRF).